CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-5-Improving-your-Secure-Posture.md

 2. Type **Security Center** in the search box located on the top of the **Azure Portal** page and click on it.
 Next, click on **Recommendations** from the left sidebar.

-3. Go to bottom of page and expand **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).
+3. Go to the bottom of the page and expand **Remediate vulnerabilities** security control (which contains all recommendations related to security vulnerabilities).

 4. Make sure you have **A vulnerability assessment solution should be enabled on your virtual machines** recommendation listed here.
 If you don’t, you will need **24 hours** to have the recommendation with the assessment.